niesel/ffmpeg-windows-build-helpers/README.md

 ./cross_compile_ffmpeg.sh
 ```
 And follow the prompts.

+If you want to make shared builds of ffmpeg including the MSVC import libraries, it's easier to use a 32bit OS,
+because you don't have to deal with wine prefixes.
+Just install wine "sudo apt-get install wine" and follow the instructions below.

 For the shared libraries "lib.exe" under wine is needed.
 Install it according to the explanation in the arrozcru wiki